Synthetic System Benchmarks

-In this first graph, we are looking at PCMark 10 standard benchmark test, which is an overall system test.
+In the first graph, we are looking at PCMark 10 standard benchmark test, which is an overall system test.
 PCMark 10 runs a gauntlet of different office, content creation, and desktop workloads.
 Typical, non-gaming stuff.
-In this graph, we can see that the AMD Ryzen 7 5800X is 14% faster than the AMD Ryzen 7 3700X.
-Adding PBO does not improve performance much in this benchmark, only by less than 1%.
+We can see here that the newer AMD Ryzen 5 5600X improves overall system desktop performance by 11% compared to the Ryzen 5 3600X as an upgrade in desktop performance.
+PBO adds slightly more performance, just 1%.

 PCMark Application Benchmark

 In this graph, we are looking at PCMark 10’s Applications Benchmark.
 This test is very specific, it tests the performance of Microsoft Office, using Excel, Word, PowerPoint, and even Edge.
 We have found this test to be rather sensitive to clock speed instead of core count.
 We also find that Microsoft Office gets a boost in performance with the Ryzen 5 5600X here, 14% which is very respectable for a generational improvement just in office apps considering the CPUs have the same core and thread count.
 PBO, which increases the max boost clock improves performance by another 2%, which clock speed seems to affect office applications more than anything.

 Next up we have the latest version of Geekbench 5.
 This benchmark tests overall CPU performance and can show us a result in both multi-core and single-core performance.
-In the graph above we have the multi-core performance of Ryzen 5 5600X is 10% faster than the Ryzen 5 3600X, this is all down to architecture changes as both CPUs have the same core count.
+According to Geekbench 5, the multi-core performance of Ryzen 5 5600X is 10% faster than the Ryzen 5 3600X, this is all down to architecture changes as both CPUs have the same core count.
 PBO improves performance by another 1%.